Daily Math Puzzlers

-If you’d like to test your students on their calculator skills, click to download the free Calculator Skills Quiz shown here.
+If you’d like to test your students on their calculator skills, download and administer the free Calculator Skills Quiz shown here.
 Tell your students that they may only use a calculator and work out the answers.
 If they don’t get 100% of the problems correct, take a look at the problems they missed to figure out which skills are missing.
 If this test is too difficult, preview each version of the Daily Math Puzzlers above and take a look at the tests for each level.

 You will have to be the judge of whether calculator instruction is needed in your classroom.
 I think it’s an important life skill, but if your students are not allowed to use calculators on standardized tests, you can skip over the calculator activities.
 That portion of the Daily Math Puzzler program is optional, and leaving it out won’t have a major impact on the success of the overall program.